 Add polishing compound to the honing wheel every 4 or 5 knives.
 The

 polishing wheel will turn black from the removed steel.

 The belt sander is popular sharpening tool, often seen in knife shops and shows.
 The knifemaker?s grinder, basically a powerful variable speed belt sander that takes a 2-in. by 72 in. belt, can be used for sharpening.
 Sanders with 1 in. by 30 in. or 1 in. by 42 in. belts allow more maneuvering room.
 See field.htm for ideas how one inexpensive belt sander can be modified for use as a sharpener.
 The 110 VAC machine's speed is rather high and you have to be careful not to overheat the blade.

 What is really needed for knife sharpening is a low speed belt sander.
-The pioneer of this type machine was Loray.
-Another low speed belt sharpener is the SharpShop.
+Low speed belt sander choices:

 The procedure for using a belt sander is much the same as any sharpening.
 As with any abrasive on a flexible or soft backing, the abrasive must move off the edge to avoid the blade catching on the belt.
 I start with a 120 grit blue zirconia belt for new or very blunt knives, and finish with 400 grit.
 Some sharpeners like to use a worn 600 grit belt for the final step.
 It leaves an edge smoother than a new belt, but with enough tooth to cut fibrous material well.
 Proceed to a finer belt or a leather strop if you prefer a polished edge.
 One sharpener recommends a 1200 grit Trizact belt.

 There are also about a half dozen belt sharpeners sold almost exclusively